Theory of momentum-resolved phonon spectroscopy in the electron microscope: Introduction

 The quantitative description of the thermal physics of solid materials in terms of quantized lattice vibrations, phonons, is one of the major achievements of condensed-matter physics in the 20th century.
 Lattice dynamics is central to the theories of phenomena including structural phase transitions, superconductivity, thermal expansion, thermal conductivity, stability of polymorphs and much more.
 Laboratory techniques to measure phonon spectra using light including infra-red and Raman spectroscopy are powerful and widely deployed across laboratories, but the energy-momentum relation of the photon probe restricts the interaction with phonons to involve essentially zero momentum transfer.
 Consequently only a subset of phonon modes at the long-wavelength limit may be measured using optical probes.

 Inelastic neutron scattering (INS), pioneered by Bertram Brockhouse~\cite{brockhouse95}, was the major development which enabled the full measurement of phonon spectra at all phonon wavevectors - the first momentum-resolved spectroscopy.
 This was followed by inelastic X-Ray scattering (IXS)~\cite[and citations therein]{Baron2009,Krisch2017}.
 Such techniques have been the mainstay of phonon spectroscopy in crystalline solids for half a century.
 However their application is limited by the scarcity and expense of INS and IXS spectrometers, which must be based at reactor, accelerator or synchrotron sources.
 The requirement to grow single crystal specimens also limits their widespread use, particularly in the case of neutrons where crystal sizes of 20-1000$mm^3$ are needed.
-The spatial resolution of INS is larger than $1 cm$, and while X-Ray beams can focus to~$25\mu m$, counting rates and experimental timescales mostly preclude spatially-resolved studies.
+The spatial resolution of INS is larger than $1 cm$, and while X-Ray spot sizes in the micrometer range can easily be obtained, counting rates and experimental timescales mostly preclude spatially-resolved studies.

-Electrons have been used since the 1960s in a reflection geometry to measure the average surface response of a material~\cite{propst,ibach}.
+Electrons have been used since the 1960s in a reflection geometry to measure the average surface response of materials~\cite{propst,ibach}.
 Recent advances in source monochromation mean that it is now possible to measure phonon spectra in a transmission electron microscope using electron energy-loss spectroscopy (EELS) with a resolution of $15 meV$ or better~\cite{krivanek}.
 This adds a complementary technique to the methods above, with the additional advantages of nanometer spatial resolution~\cite{krivanek,dwyer} of the phonon spectrum, alongside atomically resolved chemical and structural analysis, all within the same instrument.

+The geometrical constraints in reflection EELS mean that the theoretical treatments used are not applicable to transmission EELS.
+For the transmission geometry, two different scattering regimes have been identified by Dwyer $et~al.$~\cite{dwyer}: dipole scattering and localised vibrational scattering.
+Dipole scattering involves small momentum transfer and Radtke $et~al.$~\cite{radtke} have used density functional theory to model EEL spectra in this regime.
+To interpret momentum dependent spectra, we must consider the localised vibrational scattering regime.